davkk/masters-thesis/typst/main.typ

   ],
 ) <fig:contamination-proton>

 As shown in @fig:contamination-proton, proton contamination exceeds pion contamination.
-This difference stems from the high proton content of the detector material — protons often scatter out and appear as signal particles.
+This difference stems from the high proton content of the detector material, as protons often scatter out and appear as signal particles.
 The effect intensifies at low transverse momentum, where secondary particles from decays or material interactions dominate.

-The contamination includes contributions from both secondary particles and particles produced through interactions with detector material.
+The contamination includes contributions from both secondary particles and those produced through interactions with the detector material.
 In this work, both sources contribute to the contamination factor used for corrections.

 #pagebreak()